I travel with film. Not just as a hipster hobbyist…but also as a working photographer.

 I’ve always been careful.
-I keep film in my carry-on, I ask for hand checks, and I even quote TSA policy when I need to.
-But on February 18, 2025, flying out of Mexico City International Airport (MEX), all of that didn’t matter.
-My film got X-rayed.
-And I lost it.
+I keep film in my carry-on, protective cases, I ask for hand checks, and I even quote TSA policy when I need to.

 The loose rolls were hand-checked.
 But the three cameras, loaded with unprocessed film?
 They forced them through the X-ray machine.

 And while this was happening, I was literally thinking: *Has no one ever flown through Mexico with film before?
-I’m the first one?
-I’ve traveled with film in the EU, and I know what to expect there.
-But here?
-Why? *
+I’ve traveled with film in 9 other countries, and I thought I knew what to expect there.

-I appreciated his effort.
-He was kind, and he kept apologizing for not being able to keep up with how fast I spoke.
-That’s totally understandable.
-Still, the reality remained: despite his help, the decision had already been made.
-They weren’t going to accommodate me.
-And the rest of the staff?
+I don’t know whether I blame the policy or the agents.
+They just weren’t going to accommodate me.
 It felt like they were more focused on moving me along than hearing me out.
-Whether it was miscommunication or policy confusion, the end result was the same: I was denied a basic, reasonable request that should’ve been honored.
+Whether it was miscommunication or policy confusion, the result was the same.

 What Happens When Film Goes Through an X-ray Scanner?

 I was told at the airport that Delta would reimburse me for the damage.
-Spoiler: they won’t.
-Their customer service later asked for a "repair" receipt—which doesn't exist for ruined film.
+But I was reluctant that they would.

 Traveling with Film: What the Experts Say